 So, you’ve decided that you fancy doing some fishkeeping, and you are eager to start filling your fish tank with fish.
-That’s great!
-There’s just one problem – you’re not ready to take on the responsibility that comes with maintaining a saltwater tank or any of the high-maintenance fish that populate such aquariums.
+That’s great, but what is the best fish to buy as a pet?
+Deciding on the best fish choice can be just one of the problems you encounter.
+In some cases, you might not be ready to take on the responsibility that comes with maintaining a saltwater tank or any of the high-maintenance fish that populate such aquariums.

 Even if you opt to maintain a freshwater aquarium as a more manageable alternative, there is no doubt that you probably do not have the time, resources, patience, or expertise to look after fish which require a lot of attention.
 The good news is that there is plenty of freshwater fish which make easy starter options for new aquarium owners.